makenna-avakian/recycling-contamination-poc/README.md

 A full-stack application for tracking recycling pickups and contamination in NYC.
 Staff can log contamination events, analyze trends, and measure the effectiveness of education/outreach efforts.

 > **🤖 ML Features**: This project includes **SARIMA-based machine learning** predictive searches that use time series forecasting models to predict contamination trends.
 The ML service uses Python with statsmodels for SARIMA model fitting and prediction.
+The frontend includes an interactive **ML Capabilities** page explaining all model features.
 See [ML_IMPLEMENTATION_GUIDE.md](./Docs/ML_Integrations/ML_IMPLEMENTATION_GUIDE.md) for details.

 ## 🎯 Project Goals